rVnPower/pixivfe/doc/dev/roadmap.md

 Required to fully replace Pixiv, if user actions won't work universally. https://codeberg.org/VnPower/PixivFE/issues/7

-- Testing
-Do we really need testing?
-What to test?

 - User discovery
 For discovery page.
 Pretty useless if user actions (following) doesn't work.